 On April 2, 2020, we issued to our sponsor 3,593,750 founder shares (of which, 468,750 are subject to forfeiture if the underwriters do not exercise their over-allotment option) in exchange for a capital contribution of \$25,000, or approximately \$0.007 per share.
 In July 2020, our sponsor transferred 30,000 founder shares to each of Messrs.

-Campbell, Islam and Wider.
-On August 6, 2020, we effected a share capitalization in our initial shareholders holding 3,737,500 Class B ordinary shares (of which, 387,500 are subject to forfeiture if the underwriters do not exercise their over-allotment option).
-In addition, our sponsor has committed, pursuant to a written agreement, to purchase an aggregate of 460,000 private placement shares for a purchase price of \$10.00 per share in a private placement that will occur simultaneously with the closing of this offering (assuming the underwriters do not exercise their over-allotment option).
+and Wider.
+In addition, our sponsor has committed, pursuant to a written agreement, to purchase an aggregate of 450,000 private placement shares for a purchase price of \$10.00 per share in a private placement that will occur simultaneously with the closing of this offering (assuming the underwriters do not exercise their over-allotment option).
 Prior to the initial investment in the company of \$25,000 by the sponsor, the company had no assets, tangible or intangible.
 The per share price of the founder shares was determined by dividing the amount contributed to the company by the number of founder shares issued.
-The number of shares beneficially owned and post-offering percentages in the following table assume that the underwriters do not exercise their over-allotment option and that there are 16,710,000 ordinary shares, consisting of (i) 13,000,000 Class A ordinary shares, (ii) 3,250,000 Class B ordinary shares, and (iii) 460,000 private placement shares, issued and outstanding after this offering.
+The number of shares beneficially owned and post-offering percentages in the following table assume that the underwriters do not exercise their over-allotment option and that there are 16,075,000 ordinary shares, consisting of (i) 12,500,000 Class A ordinary shares, (ii) 3,125,000 Class B ordinary shares, and (iii) 450,000 private placement shares, issued and outstanding after this offering.

 NUMBER OF SHARES BENEFICIALLY OWNED (2) APPROXIMATE PERCENTAGE OF OUTSTANDING ORDINARY SHARES

 NAME AND ADDRESS OF BENEFICIAL OWNER (1) BEFORE OFFERING AFTER OFFERING

-ARYA Sciences Holdings III (our sponsor) 3,620,000(3) 97.6% 21.7%(4)
+ARYA Sciences Holdings III (our sponsor) 3,485,000(3) 97.2% 21.7%(4)

 Joseph Edelman (5) (5) (5)

-Adam Stone 3,620,000(3) 97.6% 21.7%(4)
+Adam Stone 3,485,000(3) 97.2% 21.7%(4)

-Michael Altman 3,620,000(3) 97.6% 21.7%(4)
+Michael Altman 3,485,000(3) 97.2% 21.7%(4)

-Konstantin Poukalov - (5) (5) - (5)
+Konstantin Poukalov (5) (5) (5)

 Todd Wider 30,000

-Bradley L. Campbell 30,000
+30,000

-Saqib Islam 30,000
+30,000

-All officers, directors and director nominees as a group (seven individuals) 3,710,000 100% 22.2
+All officers, directors and director nominees as a group (individuals) 3,575,000 100% 22.2

-- Less than one percent. - (1) Unless otherwise noted, the business address of the following entities or individuals is 51 Astor Place, 10th Floor, New York, New York 10003. - (2) Interests shown consist solely of founder shares, classified as Class B ordinary shares, and private placement shares.
-The Class B ordinary shares will automatically convert into Class A ordinary shares at the time of our initial business combination as described in the section entitled "Description of Securities." - (3) The shares reported above are held in the name of our sponsor.
+Less than one percent.

+(1) Unless otherwise noted, the business address of the following entities or individuals is 51 Astor Place, 10th Floor, New York, New York 10003.

+(2) Interests shown consist solely of founder shares, classified as Class B ordinary shares, and private placement shares.
+The Class B ordinary shares will automatically convert into Class A ordinary shares at the time of our initial business combination as described in the section entitled "Description of Securities."

+(3) The shares reported above are held in the name of our sponsor.
 Our sponsor is governed by a board of directors consisting of two directors, Messrs.
 Stone and Altman.
 As such, Messrs.
-Stone and Altman have voting and investment discretion with respect to the Class B ordinary shares held of record by our sponsor and may be deemed to have shared beneficial ownership of the Class B ordinary shares held directly by our sponsor. - (4) Includes 460,000 private placement shares - (5) Does not include any shares indirectly owned by this individual as a result of his ownership interest in our sponsor.
+Stone and Altman have voting and investment discretion with respect to the Class B ordinary shares held of record by our sponsor and may be deemed to have shared beneficial ownership of the Class B ordinary shares held directly by our sponsor.

+(4) Includes 450,000 private placement shares.

+(5) Does not include any shares indirectly owned by this individual as a result of his ownership interest in our sponsor.